manuhazen/corablog/README.md

 ## Start the application

+Please, use `yarn` for this project.

+Run `yarn` to install al the dependencies

 ⚠️⚠️⚠️ Run `npx prisma migrate dev --name init` to run the migrations, create your local database and seed the database ⚠️⚠️⚠️

 Run `yarn nx run corablog-api:serve --configuration=development` to run the API in development mode, you will find default data there.